nigelhorne/Data-Fetch/README.md

 # BUGS

 Can't give arguments to the message.

+Changing a value between prime and get will not necessarily get you the data you want.
+That's the way it works and isn't going to change.

+If you change a value between two calls of get(), the earlier value is always used.
+This is definitely a feature not a bug.

 Please report any bugs or feature requests to `bug-data-fetch at rt.cpan.org`, or through the web interface at